PagerDuty/backstage-plugin-docs/docs/advanced/create-service-software-template.md

 1. Open source dropdown component from `@roadiehq` that queries data from a local API
 2. Options for the dropdown component
 3. The local api exposed by the PagerDuty backend plugin that retrieves a list of key/value pairs
+4. This UI field is optional.
+If you want to enforce a specific method you can just set the value in the backend component.
+5. This parameter is optional.
+You can enforce a specific method by choosing 'intelligent', 'time' or 'content_based'.
+If not defined, no alert grouping will be configured.

 This is an easy mechanism for onboarding new services in an automated way, ensuring that Backstage and PagerDuty services can be **provisioned with one step and in a self-service way**.